Abbreviations : Report Help

 (Zhong et al., 2015)

 These megabirnavirus-related viruses infect filamentous ascomycetes and basidiomycetes.
 Complete genome sequences are available for four unassigned viruses i.e., Sclerotinia sclerotiorum megabirnavirus 1 (SsMBV1), Rosellinia necatrix megabirnavirus 2 (RnMBV2), Pleosporales megabirnavirus 1 (PMbV1) and Fusarium pseudograminearum megabirnavirus 1 (FpgMBV1), and these have close phylogenetic relationships with RnMBV1 (Wang et al., 2015, Sasaki et al., 2016, Nerva et al., 2016, Zhang et al., 2018).
-These four viruses and RnMBV1 have many common characteristics including: (1) genomes consist of bipartite segments (RNA1: 8.8–9.0 kbp; RNA2: 5.1–8.0 kbp) with very long 5′-UTR (1.1–1.8 kb); (2) coding sequences for CP and RdRP are on the larger segment, dsRNA1; (3) there are two ORFs encoding P3 and P4 on dsRNA2.
+These four viruses and RnMBV1 have many common characteristics including: (1) genomes consist of bipartite segments (RNA1: 8.8–9.0 kbp; RNA2: 5.1–8.0 kbp) with a very long UTR (1.1–1.8 kb) upstream of 5′-proximal coding strand ORFs; (2) coding sequences for CP and RdRP are on the larger segment, dsRNA1; (3) there are two ORFs encoding P3 and P4 on dsRNA2.
 There is little or no sequence similarity among P4s of related megabirnaviruses.
 SsMBV1, RnMBV2 and FpgMBV1 were isolated from plant-pathogenic fungi, while PMbV1 was isolated from marine fungi associated with seagrass.
 The dsRNA2 of PMbV1 and FpgMBV1 (5.1–5.3 kbp) is shorter than dsRNA2 of RnMBV1, SsMBV1 and RnMBV2 (7.2–8.0 kbp).
 The putative slippery sequence at the 3′-terminus of the CP ORF (ORF1) is highly conserved in RnMBV1, SsMBV1 and RnMBV2, but differs from that found in PMbV1 and FpgMBV1.

 The P3 protein encoded by SsMBV1 dsRNA2 contains a papain-like protease domain which appears to have been horizontally transferred from a positive-sense (+) single-stranded RNA virus (hypovirus) (Wang et al., 2015).
 This horizontal gene transfer between a dsRNA and a (+)ssRNA virus is a rare event.
 Such a papain-like protease domain is not found in P3 of RnMBV1 and RnMBV2, although the deduced amino acid sequence of P3 of these three viruses all show moderate levels of sequence identity (Table 2.Megabirnaviridae).
 RnMBV2 shares a common fungal host, R. necatrix, with RnMBV1.
 Single infection of RnMBV2, however, causes no obvious phenotypic change of R. necatrix in contrast to RnMBV1-W779 (Sasaki et al., 2016), while double infection with RnPV1 induces hypovirulence.
 Notably, RnMBV2 can survive a complete loss of dsRNA2 under the laboratory conditions (Sasaki et al., 2016).
 SsMBV1 slightly inhibits the growth of host fungus.